DavidJCobb/pokeemerald/README.md

     * `include/lu/game_typedefs.h`: Defines several `typedef`s which have bitpacking options set on them, e.g. `PokemonLevel` and `MoveID`, so that these options don't have to be set in every individual place where a Pokemon level (and various other common types) may appear.

+    * `include/save_encryption.h` and `src/save_encryption.c`: Contains functions originally in `src/load_save.c`, so we can access them from within our modified savegame code.

     * `src/save-codegen.h`: Included by `save.c` at the appropriate time in order to trigger generation of the bitpacking code.

     * `src/save-codegen-options.h`: Included by `save.c` at the appropriate time in order to set options that apply to the overall code generation process, such as which variables to generate bitpacking code for.